fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 which makes sense since W11 only supports 64-bit.

-And now, if we try and return in the Windows PE tab, the issue should be fixed.
+And now, if we go back to the properties of our deployment share and click the Windows PE tab, the console will no longer crash.

 ---